 - Distracted driving – Drivers not paying proper attention to the road can easily collide with cyclists in front of them.

-- Following too closely – When a driver is tailgating a motorcyclist, they may not have enough time to stop if the motorcyclist suddenly slows down or stops.
+- Following too closely – Drivers who don’t maintain a safe following distance may not have enough time to react if a cyclist suddenly stops or slows down.